International Primate Day

 and supported annually by various primate-oriented advocacy organizations, speaks for all higher and lower primates, typically endorsing humane agendas where primates are at risk, as in research institutions or species endangerment in precarious environmental situations.

 The event is increasingly practiced by primate advocacy nonprofits in several nations.
-AOL News had covered the observance each year since 2005, and YahooNews had more recently begun reporting the event.
+AOL News had covered the observance each year since 2005, and Yahoo!
+News had more recently begun reporting the event.

 In 2007, according to Animal Defenders International (ADI), "‘Monkey in a Cage’ by Maria Daines topped the Indie music chart in the week following International Primate Day after a campaign enabling people to download via our websites."

 In 2016, Animal Defenders International (ADI) received a celebrity endorsement from Moby for their attempt to help the Barbary macaques for that year's event.

 Overview of primates

-Primates are a very large family of about 200 species, and include humans, great apes, monkeys, lemurs, et al. Statements on great apes which focus largely or entirely on apes would not include all primates.
+Primates are a very large order of about 200 species, and include humans, great apes, monkeys, lemurs, et al. Statements on great apes which focus largely or entirely on apes would not include all primates.